 The quality of essential oils is an important issue for anyone using them.
 Confidence in their safe use begins with ensuring that the oils have a known botanical origin and composition.
 We at Kuura Essentials present you the best of our products and assure their quality for a healthy lifestyle.

 All organic materials are subject to chemical degradation.
 In the case of essential oils, this tends to occur on prolonged storage, under poor storage conditions, or when the oil is otherwise exposed to air.

 When kept in dark, cool conditions in fully sealed containers, the degradation is measured in months or years, but in unfavorable conditions, it can progress in a matter of days or weeks.

 The three (3) principal factors responsible for essential oil degradations are:

 Atmospheric oxygen can change the chemical composition of an essential oil.
-Oxidation can affect the efficiency of an essential oil.
-Another consequence of degradation is that it can render an essential oil more hazardous.
+Oxidation can affect the efficiency of these oils.
+Another consequence of degradation is that it can render them more hazardous.

 Cold (4-6 C) and dark storage in tightly closed packaging prevents significant oxidation.

 The degrading effects of heat have not been widely researched, but the few published studies show great variation between different types of essential oils.